rnaveensrinivas/git/progit/02-Git-Basics.md

   ```

   - This setup allows pulling contributions from multiple sources.
-  - Push access depends on permissions, which **isn’t shown** in this command output.
+  - Push access depends on permissions, which **isn't shown** in this command output.

 - **Different Remote Protocols**
   - Remotes can use different protocols, such as: